007juma/CAP_Repository/README.txt

 ## Use of External References

 External references (DoD, USAF, FEMA, ICS, aviation guidance) may be used **only when CAP documentation explicitly defers to them**.
+Unofficial sources (forums/Reddit) are never authoritative and must not be cited.
 If a conflict exists:

 > **CAP guidance always takes precedence.**